lxylxy123456/zhalisp/py/README.md

 # zhalisp - Python 3 implementation
-This directory is a Python 3 implementation of zhalisp
+This directory contains a Python 3 implementation of zhalisp

 ## Usage
 * Execute `backend.py` with no arguments will result in shell mode.
 Type an s-expression and press Enter.